MicrosoftDocs/azure-dev-docs/articles/ai/includes/evaluations-procedure.md

     azd env get-value AZURE_OPENAI_SERVICE
     ```

-1. Add the following values from the chat app for its Azure AI Search instance to the `.env`, which you gathered in the [Prerequisites](#prerequisites) section.
+1. Add the following values from the chat app for its Azure AI Search instance to the `.env` file, which you gathered in the [Prerequisites](#prerequisites) section.

     ```bash
     AZURE_SEARCH_SERVICE="<service-name>"